EncoreTechnologies/stackstorm-docker/README.md

 (If you are currently logged on as the user you are trying to add, you will have to logout/log back in.)

-There may also be connection issues of the mode for the socket file isn't correct:
+There may also be connection issues if the mode for the socket file isn't read and writable:

 * sudo chmod 666 /var/run/docker.sock